 I have a page with dozens of guides to researching soldiers which can be viewed here: British Army during the First World War.
 The most useful guides will be those concerning service and medal records along with my page of British Army abbreviations and acronyms.
 The war diaries (discussed below) aren’t great but are still useful to have.
 I would also recommend downloading the war diaries I have discussed below.
 The regimental history (see below) contains a roll of honour (only dead no dates) and honours and awards.

 Officer: British cavalry officers tend to be easier to research when compared to their infantry equivalents.
 Most came from an aristocratic or upper middle class background, so are often reported on in both local and society papers: Newspaper Reports.
 A service record is the most important document to find, though many have been lost.
-Check to see if one is held at the National Archives, I offer a copying service for these files.
+Check to see if one is held at the National Archives.
 However, if an officer served past April 1922 then the Ministry of Defence will still hold their service record: Ordering a Service Record from the MOD.
 Have a look through the Regiment’s war diaries as officers are often mentioned and search the London Gazette and Hart’s Army List (for pre-war officers).
 The regimental history records the names of officers throughout and also benefits from having an index.The portrait of Lieutenant-Colonel Henry Anderson Lempriere, 7th Dragoon Guards who was killed in action on 23 December 1914 which was printed in The Sphere.
 Lempriere was wearing the Distinguished Service Order, Queen’s South Africa Medal and King’s South Africa Medal on his chest.
 If you are looking for a photograph of an officer killed in action during the war, The Sphere has thousands: Researching Soldiers Using Newspapers.

 Other ranks: Once again a service record is the key document to find.
 If a soldier served past January 1921 then their record will still be kept at the Ministry of Defence: Ordering a Service Record from the MOD.
 If no service record has survived there will at least be Medal Records providing a soldier served outside of Great Britain and Ireland during the war.
 The regimental history contains a handful of names of other ranks but without regimental number recorded, though there is an index.
 If you know a soldier’s regimental number you will often be able to work out an approximate enlistment date.
 Newspapers are a great resource to use, especially if you’re looking for casualties.